yugabyte/yugabyte-db/docs/content/preview/develop/_index.md

 ## Tutorials

-We have come up with multiple step-by-step guides for building scalable and fault-tolerant applications with YugabyteDB using your favorite programming language, services, and frameworks, including Kafka, Gen-AI, and more.
+Yugabyte provides multiple step-by-step guides for building scalable and fault-tolerant applications with YugabyteDB using your favorite programming language, services, and frameworks, including Kafka, Gen-AI, and more.

 {{<lead link="../tutorials/">}}
 For step-by-step guides for various frameworks, see [Tutorials](../tutorials/).